| 专业名称 |

 Your statement should be written in English and explain your motivation for applying for the course at Oxford, your relevant experience and education, and the specific areas that interest you and/or you intend to specialise in.

-This will be assessed for your reasons for applying; evidence of motivation for and understanding of the proposed area of study; and the ability to present a reasoned case in English.
+This will be assessed for the evidence it supplies of motivation for and understanding of the proposed area of study; the ability to present a reasoned case in English; feasibility and coherence of proposed composition project to be pursued during the course.

 Recommendation Letter: